coderars/webpack-eleventy-img-loader/README.md

 # webpack-eleventy-img-loader

-⚠ THIS PACKAGE IS UNDER HEAVY DEVELOPMENT ‼ USE AT YOUR OWN RISK ⚠
+⚠ THIS PACKAGE IS UNDER HEAVY DEVELOPMENT ⚠ USE AT YOUR OWN RISK ⚠

+ℹ v1.0 will be released soon. ℹ

 Requires Node 12+